Wylfa power station from Cemlyn.

 There’ll be an end to the noise and a return to the tranquility.

 In the attic of the family home at Caerdegog there is a jar of stones from the shingle beach at Cemlyn Bay.
-They were collected in the late 19h Century by Richard’s great grandfather Owen Williams as a reminder of the struggle he’d faced with a wealthy landowner who’d tried to prevent him and other farmers from taking stones and gravel from the shore to build their homes.
+They were collected in the late 19h Century by Richard’s great grandfather Owen Williams as a reminder of the struggle he’d faced with a wealthy landowner who’d tried to prevent him and other farmers from taking stones and gravel from the shore they then used to build their homes.
 The case went to the courts in Menai and Mr.Williams who, had he have lost would have lost everything, won.
 When news reached the northwest coast of Anglesey they lit a beacon on a hill near Caerdegog.
 From this hill you can see the power station and on a clear day the Isle of Man.
 Sat in the tractor looking out to sea Richard said ‘A clear day means bad weather, the further you can see, well that will mean bad weather tomorrow.
 I hope to relight the beacon here one day to let people know I’ve won my battle’